 One of the “air shafts” follows a crooked course through the Great Pyramid, so you couldn’t have sighted stars through it.
 To this day, the purpose of these passageways inside the Great Pyramid isn’t clear, although they might have been connected to rituals associated with the king’s ascension to the heavens.
 Whatever their purpose, the Great Pyramid of Giza reveals that its builders knew the starry skies intimately.
 They surely knew Thuban was their Pole Star, the point around which the heavens appeared to turn.

-Meanwhile, our modern Polaris – which many centuries ago an ordinary star known by the name Phoenice – won’t match Thuban’s precision when it most closely aligns with the north celestial pole on March 24, 2100.
-Polaris will be 27’09″ (0.4525o) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computation wizard Jean Meeus.
+Meanwhile, our modern Polaris – which many centuries ago was an ordinary star known by the name Phoenice – won’t match Thuban’s precision when it most closely aligns with the north celestial pole on March 24, 2100.
+Polaris will be 27’09” (0.4525o) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computational wizard Jean Meeus.

 The Northern Hemisphere also has had long stretches without a pole star.
 After the reign of Thuban but before that of Polaris, Kochab in the Little Dipper served as a rather poor pole star in 1100 BC.
 Kochab was only half again as close to the north celestial pole as it is today.

 Why does the identity of the pole star keep changing?
-Earth’s axis maintains a tilt of 23 1/2 degrees from perpendicular, with respect to our orbit around the sun.
+Earth’s axis maintains a tilt that varies from about 22o to 24o from perpendicular every 41,000 years, with respect to the plane of our orbit around the sun.
 But, over a period of 26,000 years, Earth’s axis points out at different pole stars, tracing out a slow circle in the heavens.
 Whichever star lies on or near that circle will eventually be a pole star.

 Many compare this motion of Earth – which is called precession or sometimes precession of the equinoxes – to that you sometimes see in a spinning top, which wobbles before it falls.